WiIIiamTang/create-sveltekit-eel-app/README.md

 - `lint`: Run linting.
 - `format`: Format files with Prettier.
 - `start:eel`: Starts the Eel app.
 The SvelteKit app is served through the `build` folder.
+- `start:eel-nb`: Starts the Eel app with no build step beforehand.
 - `start:eel-dev`: Starts the Eel app in dev mode.
 The SvelteKit app is served through your `src` folder.
 SvelteKit also needs to run for this to work. **SEE THE NOTE ABOUT DEV MODE BELOW**
 - `build:eel-generate-spec`: This should be used the first time you create a production build of your Eel app.
 Generates a `.spec` file along with the build.
 - `build:eel`: Create a production build of your Eel app according to the generated `.spec` file.